aaronLiu0011/aaronLiu0011/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=aaronliu0011)

 ## About Me
-I'm a passionate Economics student with a strong interest in data analysis and empirical study.
-I enjoy working on projects that involve statistical analysis, data visualization, and exploring economic theories through data.
+I’m a graduate student in Economics with a background in data analysis, econometrics, and financial engineering.
+My work has mainly focused on using data and models to understand economic and financial problems.

-- 🌱 I’m currently learning advanced econometrics and machine learning for economic analysis.
-- 👯 I’m looking to collaborate on projects related to economic data analysis and empirical research.
-- 🤔 I’m looking for help with learning more about causal inference techniques.
+- 📚 Currently learning Java and software engineering
-- 💬 Ask me about econometrics, R, and data visualization.
+- 📊 Experienced in econometrics, machine learning, and financial modeling
+- 🧠 Interested in causal inference, algorithmic thinking, and system design
-- 📫 How to reach me: aaron.liu0011@gmail.com
+- 📫 Contact: aaron.liu0011@gmail.com

 ## Skills
-- **Languages:** R, Python, Stata, Matlab
+- **Languages:** Java (learning), R, Python, Stata, Matlab
 - **Frameworks:** ggplot2, dplyr, Pandas
-- **Tools:** Jupyter, Git, Excel, R Studio
+- **Fields:** Econometrics, Financial Engineering, Causal Inference, Data Visualization

 ## Projects
 Here are some of my projects: